andrew264/Smol-LM/README.md

 ## A small language model for text generation based on LLAMA-2 in Tensorflow 2.0

 This is a small language model for text generation based on LLAMA.<br>
-I am just playing around with it and trying to understand how it works.<br>
 use LLaMA-2's tokenizer. <br>

 ### Changes made